The Rule of the Word

 7.2 When you wake up and stand from your bed, say: “Stand up and bless the Lord your God from everlasting to everlasting” (Nehemiah 9:5).

-7.3 The Lord’s Prayer is used as a part of daily prayers (Matthew 6:9-13).
+7.4 The Lord’s Prayer is used as a part of daily prayers (Matthew 6:9-13).
 You should pay careful attention to the words and to what you are praying so that it doesn’t become rote and meaningless to you.
+You are a child of the covenant.

-7.5 When you begin your work day or study, say: “Jesus Christ is Lord, to the glory of God the Father” (Philippians 2:11).
+7.8 When you begin your work day or study, say: “Jesus Christ is Lord, to the glory of God the Father” (Philippians 2:11).
+Alternatively, say: “The LORD will fulfill his purpose for me; your steadfast love, O LORD, endures forever.
+Do not forsake the work of your hands” (Psalm 138:8).

-7.6 When you open the most holy written word to be nourished, say: “The grass withers, the flower fades, but the word of our God will stand forever” (Isaiah 40:8).
+7.9 When you open the most holy written Word to be nourished, say: “The grass withers, the flower fades, but the word of our God will stand forever” (Isaiah 40:8).

-7.7 When you exit or re-enter your home, say: “The Lord will keep your going out and your coming in from this time forth and forevermore” (Psalm 121:8).
+7.10 When you exit or re-enter your home, say: “The LORD will keep your going out and your coming in from this time forth and forevermore” (Psalm 121:8).

-7.8 If you are married, you should make time in your home to pray and worship with your spouse, and if you have children, with them.
-Special attention should be given to instruction—by word and deed—concerning the great command (Deuteronomy 6:4-9; Mark 12:29-31).
-Include the Lord’s Prayer.
-Bless each other at night, and pray for protection from the malevolent schemes of the Adversary.
+7.14 Bless each other at night, and pray for protection from the malevolent schemes of the Adversary who lurks and exploits under the dark veil.
+Ask for the hedge of protection.
 Remember that your Father is Lord God the Almighty.
 Numbers 6:24-26 can be included: “The LORD bless you and keep you; the LORD make his face to shine upon you and be gracious to you; the LORD lift up his countenance upon you and give you peace.”

 Scripture